Farzana201361-Nipa/blog/README.md

 This project includes:

-1. Created Super user : Farzana (admin0987)
+1. Created Super user
+2.User Login and Auth
+3. Authorization

-2. Under construction (will be added soon)
+Under construction (will be added soon)